-A contingency plan for emergencies is contained in a handbook available to each staff member.
-It is also available online through the UJH Staff HUB and our school website.
-Administrators review the plan annually.
+A contingency plan for emergencies is contained in a handbook available to each staff member and is attached.
+Administrators review the plan and have practice drills annually.
 This plan also contains available district and outside agency resources and emergency disaster procedures.